Smart Growth America

 Smart Growth America (SGA) is a US non-profit 501(c)(3) organization headquartered in Washington, D.C.
-SGA's mission is to empower communities through technical assistance, advocacy, and thought leadership to realize our vision of livable places, healthy people, and shared prosperity.
-SGA's work focuses on the built environment’s role in creating healthy, prosperous, and thriving communities.

 Smart Growth America focuses on three specific priorities: Climate change and resilience, advancing racial equity, and creating healthy communities.
-SGA leverages an interdisciplinary approach across a span of interrelated areas, including housing, zoning, planning, land use, economic development, transportation, and others.
+SGA covers interrelated areas, including housing, zoning, planning, land use, economic development, transportation, and others.

 SGA is also the leader of several advocacy programs that have a stake in how urban sprawl affects the environment, quality of life and economic sustainability.

 History

 Smart Growth America was established in 2000.
 In 2002, SGA included over 70 groups, such as American Farmland Trust, the Natural Resources Defense Council, the League of Women Voters for Smart Growth, the National Low Income Housing Coalition, and the Enterprise Foundation.
 In 2003, Parris Glendening became the president of SGA's Leadership Institute.

 In October 2015, the U.S. Department of Transportation's Federal Transit Administration (FTA) collaborated with SGA to create the Transit-Oriented Development Technical Assistance Initiative.
 The initiative uses federal funds to improve public transportation systems in order to foster economic development.
 SGA offers this initiative on-site aid, a network of allies, and communicative support.